 check.

 Further information will follow soon.
-Until then, please consult the inline help of the rule Logfile Grouping.
+Until then, consult the inline help of the rule Logfile Grouping.

 This section will follow soon.
-Until then, please consult the inline help of the rule Logfile patterns.
+Until then, consult the inline help of the rule Logfile patterns.

 6. Forwarding to the Event Console